 Geothermal Energy Projects

-Geothermal energy is used in many countries around the world like the united states, Philippines, Indonesia, Turkey, New Zealand, Iceland and many others.
-However, Italy was the first country in the world to build a geothermal power plant in 1904 that is still in operation until this day.
+Geothermal energy is utilized in a variety of countries worldwide, including the United States, Philippines, Indonesia, Turkey, New Zealand, Iceland, and others.
+Italy was the first country to construct a geothermal power plant in 1904, which remains in operation to this day.

-Steps Energy would like to raise the awareness of this un-utilized geothermal resource in Saudi Arabia.
+Steps Energy aims to raise awareness about this underutilized geothermal resource in Saudi Arabia.